MileHacker Logo

 Nearby Destinations

-Ocracoke Island: A full day trip by ferry.
-This charming, isolated island features a historic village, its unique lighthouse (not climbable), quiet beaches, and a slow-paced atmosphere.
-It feels like stepping back in time.
+Ocracoke Island: A day-long outing by ferry.
+This charming, isolated what the island has a historic village, its unique lighthouse (not climbable), quiet beaches, and a slow-paced atmosphere.
+It seems like stepping back in time.

 Roanoke Island (Manteo): Easily visited from the central Outer Banks via bridge.
-This island is rich in history and culture.
+This piece of land surrounded by water is abundant in history and culture.
 It has Fort Raleigh National Historic Site (the Lost Colony), the North Carolina Aquarium, Elizabethan Gardens, and charming Manteo with its waterfront shops and restaurants.

 Transportation Tips